-Action Expected Results To be in nplemented In the following countries With the support of the following project partners Action 3.1.1 Identify MCPAs where management plans are lacking and assess the effectiveness of existing management plans Action 3.1.2 Assist countries to develop or review the management plans of their MCPAs All MCPAs have management plans integrating conservation and management measures that include MCPA conservation challenges beyond their border, climate change mitigation and adaptation actions, a zoning plan, and site-specific measures for all marine activities Albania, Algeria, Egypt, Israel, Lebanon, Libya , Morocco, and Tunisia.
-Albania, Algeria, Egypt, Israel, Lebanon, Libya, Morocco, Syria and Tunisia .
-SPA/RAC, ACCOBAMS, IUCN- Med, MedPAN, The MedFund, ETC- UMA Action 3.1.3 Regional and national training programmes based on the assessment of MCPA staff training needs Improved skills of the Mediterranean MCPA staff A long-term capability of national MCPA managers and planners to develop and periodically review their MCPA management plans, is developed Albania, Algeria, Bosnia & Herzegovina, Egypt, Israel, Lebanon, Libya, Montenegro , Morocco, Syria, Tunisia and Türkiye .
+Action Expected Results To be in plemented In the following countries With the support of the following project partners Action 3.1.1 Identify All MCPAs have Albania, Algeria, SPA/RAC, MCPAs where management plans Egypt, Israel, ACCOBAMS, IUCNmanagement plans are integrating conservation and Lebanon, Libya, Med, MedPAN, lacking and assess the management measures that Morocco, and The MedFund, ETCeffectiveness of existing include MCPA conservation Tunisia.
+UMA management plans challenges beyond their Action 3.1.2 Assist border, climate change Albania, Algeria, countries to develop or mitigation and adaptation Egypt, Israel, review the management actions, a zoning plan, and Lebanon, Libya, plans of their MCPAs site-specific measures for all Morocco, Syria and marine activities Tunisia.
+Action 3.1.3 Regional and Improved skills of the Albania, Algeria, national training Mediterranean MCPA staff Bosnia & programmes based on the A long-term capability of Herzegovina, Egypt, assessment of MCPA staff national MCPA managers Israel, Lebanon, training needs and planners to develop and Libya, Montenegro, periodically review their Morocco, Syria, MCPA management plans, is developed Tunisia and Türkiye .